 Let’s take Tesla Motors as an example.

-The company has no CMO, no assigned ad agency or a dealer network.
-Their in-house marketing team consists of seven folks.
+The company has no CMO, no assigned ad agency and no dealer network.
+All of their marketing collaborations are handled in-house, and their in-house marketing team consists of less than ten people.
 Yet, Tesla cars are now selling faster than they are being manufactured.
 By comparison, Nissan has spent $25 million on advertising its Leaf EV model in 2012 and ended up with more modest sales numbers.

 So what is Tesla's secret?

-Elon Musk acts as intriguing spokesperson for the company and strategically utilized showmanship to drive the buzz for Tesla brand.
-Apart from movie cameos and interviews for big name publishers, Musk also appears personally accessible and often replies to tweets from fans, does AMA sessions and even partners with a popular blogger & comics artists running a series about him.
+Elon Musk acts as an intriguing spokesperson for the company and strategically utilizes showmanship to drive the buzz for Tesla brand.
+Apart from movie cameos and interviews for big-name publishers, Musk also appears personally accessible and often replies to tweets from fans, does AMA sessions and even partners with a popular blogger & comics artists running a series about him.

 The two key lessons to learn from Tesla:

 - Tell stories that resonate with people.
 Tesla fans don’t merely get excited about buying a new car.
 They feel thrilled to get a slice of the future and become part of the company story.

 - Be approachable – Elon Musk isn’t the only approachable and friendly CEO out there.
 A number of top managers at Google can be reached on Twitter and often engage with the community through Google Hangouts:

 The common misconception is that word-of-mouth marketing is hard to measure effectively.

 Most marketers try to measure its effectiveness by counting the number of all recommendations and discussions for any given product or the company as a whole.
 Yet most consumers are more likely to take action on the recommendations made by family or friends, rather than a stranger.